 Include one or more call-to-actions (CTA), this will help direct the reader and give your email a purpose

-Don’t always ask for donations, you need to mix up the content that you provide readers so that they stay engaged and responsive
+Don’t always ask for donations, provide an array of content so they remain engaged and responsive

 Buying an email list, although easy and therefore tempting, can seriously damage your reputation as a nonprofit and turn your emails into spam

-Don't send th email until you have tested and previewed all the copy and links, any issues with the email could make your organisation seem unprofessional
+Don't send the email until you have tested and previewed all the copy and links, issues with the email could make your organisation look unprofessional

 Timing as well as content is key, to ensure as many people as possible open your emails think about when your demographic will have the time to browse your email, their commute home?
 Or lunch time?
-Keep in mind convenience as well as time zones for different donors is a must!
-Finally it’s also important to keep an eye on how your emails are performing and make adjustments to your next email campaign as a result of the statistics that you discover.
+Keep in mind convenience as well as time zones for different donors!
+Finally, it’s important to keep an eye on how your emails are performing and make adjustments to your next email campaign as a result of the statistics you discover.

 Influencer marketing is a game changer for the nonprofit industry.
 Using influencers to promote your cause will help you reach a wider audience, build awareness for your organisation and prove the legitimacy of your charity to the public.

-Choosing the right influential person to promote your organisation is vital, research is a must!
-It's important to consider if the influencer you choose to work with up has access to supporters that are likely to take interest in your cause, if they’re aiming their content at a different audience then this won’t be beneficial to either parties.
-However, if your target audience matches, this could help bring in new supporters and increase donations in the long run,
+Choosing the right influential person to promote your organisation is vital, research is key!
+It's important to consider if the influencer you choose to work with has access to people that are likely to take interest in your cause, if they’re aiming their content at an audience that is unlikely to connect with your cause then the partnership won't be beneficial.
+However, if your target audience matches with theirs, this could help attract in new donors.

 Blogs are an effective way to get your voice heard in this noisy industry, stand out as an expert in your field, help your organisation build a trustworthy reputation and of course boost your SEO strategy!

-Content shared on your blog should be relevant and tailored to the needs of your audience, this will help attract new supporters and retain current donors.
+Content shared on your blog should be relevant and tailored to the needs of your audience, this will help attract new donors and retain current ones.
 The content in your blog should differ from social media, this content should aim to inform and educate your audience.
-Helping them to find a solution to a problem for example, a lack of knowledge about how and why you’re making a difference in the world.
-Keywords related to your charity or industry should be used throughout the post, as this will work towards improving visibility of your cause in google, giving you a better chance of being discovered organically by new donors.
+Keywords related to your charity or industry should be used throughout the post to improve visibility of your cause in google, giving you a better chance of being discovered organically by new donors.

-A strong CTA will help to increase donations, these can be hyperlinked in text throughout the blog allowing you to either link to other relevant blogs or web pages and also one final one at the end of each blog to encourage action.
-Linking to other reliable sources will help boost your ranking in google, which will help make you blog and website discoverable.
+A strong CTA will help to increase donations, these can be hyperlinked in the text throughout the blog and/or one at the end of the blog to encourage action.
+Linking to other reliable sources will help boost your ranking in google.

 Logo and brand colours

-Use your logo and brand colour across all your marketing initiatives, this will go a long way in helping you to build a strong brand identity.
-Good logo placement and branding emits confidence and reliability.
-After all, you’re asking people to part with their hard earned cash, they will want confirmation that your cause is going to use it to make a positive impact, your brand can help you do that.
+Use your logo and brand colours across all your marketing initiatives, this will help you to build a strong brand identity.
+Consistent logo placement and branding emits confidence and reliability.
+After all, you’re asking people to part with their hard earned cash who will no doubt want confirmation that your cause is going to use it to make a difference in the world, your brand can help you do that.

-Lastly, find organisations that compliment your charity to partner up, they will be able to fulfill their CSR obligation and you will be able to maximise exposure of your brand through their marketing initiatives!
+Lastly, find organisations that compliment your charity to partner up with, they will be able to fulfill their corporate social responsibility (CSR) obligation and you can increase exposure of your charity and donations through their marketing initiatives!